12 Uncertainty

 There are several reasons why data may be missing:

-• Missing completely at random (MCAR): The missing value mechanism is independent of \(X\) and \(Y\).
+- Missing completely at random (MCAR): The missing value mechanism is independent of \(X\) and \(Y\).
 For example, the company that tracks the snow-water equivalent has a server problem and therefore the value is missing.

-• Missing not at random (MNAR): The probability of missingness depends on the missing information.
+- Missing not at random (MNAR): The probability of missingness depends on the missing information.
 For example, if you don’t get a snow-water equivalent measurement during a snowstorm because the staff can’t reach the sensors.

 Measurement errors and missing values lead to another estimation error

-Measurement errors and missing values make the data set we deal with in practice look different from the complete data set with unbiased values \(D\) we consider in theory.
-The data error describes the difference between the learned model \(\hat{f}_D\) based on the complete and accurate dataset \(D\) and the learned model \(\hat{f}_{cl(\tilde{D})}\) on the dataset \(\tilde{D}\) that contains measurement errors and missing values that need to be cleaned upusing operations \(cl\):
+Measurement errors and missing values make the data set you deal with in practice look different from the complete data set with unbiased values \(D\) you consider in theory.
+The data error describes the difference between the learned model \(\hat{f}_D\) based on the complete and accurate dataset \(D\) and the learned model \(\hat{f}_{cl(\tilde{D})}\) on the dataset \(\tilde{D}\) that contains measurement errors and missing values that need to be cleaned up using operations \(cl\):

 \[ \epsilon_{data}:= L(\hat{f}_D(X),\hat{f}_{cl(\tilde{D})}(X)). \]

-13.6 Quantifying uncertainties
+12.6 Quantifying uncertainties

-13.6.1 Frequentist vs Bayesian uncertainty quantification
+12.6.1 Frequentist vs Bayesian uncertainty quantification

 Frequentists have a simple default recipe – they like repetition.
 Say you want to quantify the uncertainty in your estimate:

-1. Assume, or better – prove – that your estimation is unbiased, i.e. in expectation it will measure the right target quantity.
+- Assume, or better prove that your estimation is unbiased, i.e. in expectation it will measure the right target quantity.

-2. Run the estimation process of the target quantity (i.e., predictions, performance, or properties) multiple times under different plausible conditions (e.g., task conceptualization, modeling setup, or data).
+- Run the estimation process of the target quantity (i.e., predictions, performance, or properties) multiple times under different plausible conditions (e.g., task conceptualization, modeling setup, or data).

 Like frequentists, Bayesians have a standard recipe – they just love their posteriors.
 Say you want to quantify the uncertainty in your estimate:

-1. Model the source of uncertainty (e.g. distribution, model, or data) explicitly with a random variable and a prior distribution over that variable.
+- Model the source of uncertainty (e.g. distribution, model, or data) explicitly with a random variable and a prior distribution over that variable.

-2. Examine how the uncertainty propagates from the source to the target quantity (i.e., predictions, performance, or properties).
+- Examine how the uncertainty propagates from the source to the target quantity (i.e., predictions, performance, or properties).

-3. Update the source of uncertainty, and consequently the uncertainty in the target, based on new evidence (e.g., data) using Bayes’ formula.
+- Update the source of uncertainty, and consequently the uncertainty in the target, based on new evidence (e.g., data) using Bayes’ formula.

-13.6.2 Directly optimize for uncertainty
+12.6.2 Directly optimize for uncertainty

 The simplest approach to uncertainty quantification is to predict uncertainties rather than labels.
 This is often done in classification tasks.
 Instead of simply predicting the model class with the highest output value, the output values are transformed with a softmax function.
 The softmax function transforms arbitrary positive and negative values into values that look like probabilities; they are non-negative and sum up to one.
-When predicting probabilities, we also need different loss functions – the default choices here are cross-entropy and Kullbach-Leibler divergence.
+When predicting probabilities, you also need different loss functions – the default choices here are cross-entropy and Kullbach-Leibler divergence.

-More technically, this means that we define a prior distribution \(p(\hat{f})\) over the set of models \(\hat{f}\in F\).
-Based on this, we compute the posterior distribution of the models given our data \(p(\hat{f}\mid D)=p(D\mid \hat{f})p(\hat{f})/p(D)\).
-Finally, this allows us to estimate the target in a Bayesian manner by \[ p(y\mid x, D)=\int_{\hat{f}} p(y\mid \hat{f}) p(\hat{f}\mid x,D)\;d\hat{f}. \] This integral has to be solved numerically again (Gal et al. 2016).
+More technically, this means that you define a prior distribution \(p(\hat{f})\) over the set of models \(\hat{f}\in F\).
+Based on this, you can compute the posterior distribution of the models given your data \(p(\hat{f}\mid D)=p(D\mid \hat{f})p(\hat{f})/p(D)\).
+Finally, this allows us to estimate the target in a Bayesian manner by \[ p(y\mid x, D)=\int_{\hat{f}} p(y\mid \hat{f}) p(\hat{f}\mid x,D)\;d\hat{f}. \] This integral has to be solved numerically again [17].

-13.6.3 Task uncertainty is hard to quantify
+12.6.3 Task uncertainty is hard to quantify

 Quantifying the expected feature selection error for individual instances \(x\) (e.g., the snow-water equivalent and weather forecasts for a given day) is even more difficult.
 Even if the prediction model as a whole is close to the Bayes-optimal predictor, it may be far off for individual instances \(x\).
 To see how it might still be possible to quantify the error, check out our discussion of Rashomon sets below.

-13.6.4 No distribution uncertainty without deployment data
+12.6.4 No distribution uncertainty without deployment data

 To estimate distribution uncertainty, we need to know how the training distribution differs from the deployment distribution, or at least have some data from both distributions.
 If we have access to data, we can compute the respective errors directly.
 Say one researcher only has access to Beaver River data from 1970 to 1980 while the other has data from July 2014 to July 2024.
 Both use machine learning algorithms to get the best possible models.
 Then, they can compare their predictions, performance, or properties on the most recent data to assess the expected distribution error.

 Often, we are interested in deployment uncertainty but do not have deployment distribution data.
 Physical models can the be used to simulate data from different potential distribution shifts.
-A more detailed discussion on data simulation and augmentation can be found in Chapter 12.
+A more detailed discussion on data simulation and augmentation can be found in Chapter 11.

-13.6.5 Rashomon sets – many models are better than one
+12.6.5 Rashomon sets – many models are better than one

 Imagine meeting with ten water supply forecasting experts.
 Each knows the historical data and has insights into snow-water equivalent and weather forecasts.
 But they come from different modeling schools, there are physicists, statisticians, machine learners, and so on.
-Each of them gives you their honest estimate of the water supply in Beaver River for June – the thing is, their predictions differ.
+Each of them gives you their honest estimate of the water supply in Beaver River for June – but their predictions differ.
 Not much, but enough to matter.
 What should you do?
 There is no good reason to think that any of the ten experts will stand out.
 The intuitive strategy would be to predict the average (or the median if there are outliers) and analyze the variance in the experts’ opinions to assess the uncertainty in your prediction.

 Why not just apply this reasoning to machine learning?
 Each of the ten experts can be thought of as a different learning algorithm, turning past data into models and current data into predictions.
 Say you have trained ten models from different model classes, using different hyperparameters and random seeds, all of which perform similarly well.
 Then this set of models is called a Rashomon set.